joansalasoler/gscrib/docs/dev-guide.md

 extension.
 At its core, it revolves around two primary classes, `GCodeCore` and `GCodeBuilder`:

-- `GCodeCore`: The foundational engine for G-code generation.
+- [GCodeCore](#GCodeCore): The foundational engine for G-code generation.
   It handles basic movement commands, position tracking, coordinate transformations, and writing output to various destinations.
-- `GCodeBuilder`: The main API for structured and safe G-code generation.
+- [GCodeBuilder](#GCodeBuilder): The main API for structured and safe G-code generation.
 Built on top of `GCodeCore`, it adds state tracking, safety checks, path interpolation, tool and temperature control, and custom move hooks.
 Recommended for most use cases.

 In addition to these two core classes, **Gscrib** is composed of modular components that extend its functionality: